mlswg/mls-extensions/draft-ietf-mls-extensions.md

 - The application could simply have clients send AppAck proposals on a timer, so that all participants' state would be known.

-An application using AppAck proposals to guard against loss/suppression of application messages also needs to ensure that AppAck messages and the Commits that reference them are not dropped.
+An application using AppAck to guard against loss/suppression of application messages also needs to ensure that AppAck messages and the Commits that reference them are not dropped.
 One way to do this is to always encrypt Proposal and Commit messages, to make it more difficult for the Delivery Service to recognize which messages contain AppAcks.
 The application can also have clients enforce an AppAck schedule, reporting loss if an AppAck is not received at the expected time.

+>Note: External Commits do not typically contain pending proposals (including AppEphemeral proposals).

 ## Targeted messages